Wauchope, New South Wales

-Wauchope is the location of Timbertown, a popular heritage theme park inspired by the logging industry that formed the basis for Wauchope's early economy and prosperity.
-The town has a population of approximately 7,500 (as of 2006 – including King Creek & Redbank).
+Wauchope is the location of the now closed Timbertown, a popular heritage theme park inspired by the logging industry that formed the basis for Wauchope's early economy and prosperity.
+The town has a population of approximately 7,500 (as of 2006 – including King Creek and Redbank).
 It has also played an important role in the Hastings Valley dairy industry.

 History

 The Birpai (also known as Birrbay) people have lived in this area for more than 40,000 years.

 By 1828 a number of land grants had been made along the Hastings River.
 It was not until 1836 that the village of Wauchope first came into existence.
 In that year Captain Robert Andrew Wauch (whose father dropped the 'ope' from the end of his name as a result of a family dispute) paid a deposit on 760 acre on King Creek.
 He bought more property and built Wauch House.

 Robert Wauch died in the Macleay area in 1866, and the Government Gazette published the deeds of his properties, specifying that they should be called Wauchope.
 When the post office opened in a nearby settlement in 1881, it was named Wauchope, although the Government Gazette misprinted the name Wanghope, an error that was not corrected until 1889.

 It is pronounced war-hope, although the family pronounced their name 'war-cope'.
 This is similar to the Canadian town which is pronounced 'walk-up'.
-The Wauchope family currently pronounce their name 'war-cope'.